 Take a look at Build a CV for information on what to include in a CV and to view examples.

-7. Practice your interview skills
+7. Practise your interview skills

-'Practice makes perfect'.
+'Practise makes perfect'.
 It's important to prepare before an interview to give yourself the best chance of getting the job.

 Take a look at our advice on Interview techniques.

 8. Contact us for support

 Our trained careers advisers and staff can support you through the process of making a career change.
 We can help you to identify your skills, find training and funding, and discuss and confirm your career ideas.
 We can also help you to write a CV or to improve your interview techniques.

 Write an application that gets you an interview.
 Get help on how to answer specific questions, and view examples.